Twenty-fifth Amendment to the United States Constitution: Bayh–Celler proposal

 On July 6, after a conference committee ironed out differences between the versions, the amendment's final version passed both houses of Congress and was presented to the states for ratification.
-(Note: On February 19, the Senate passed its version unanimously (72–0 with 28 absent on business or illness, but all 28 announced they would have voted "yea").
+(Note: On February 19, the Senate passed its version unanimously (72–0, with 28 absent on business or illness, all of whom said they would have voted "yea").

-On April 13, the House passed its version 368–29 with 36 not voting (30 of the 36 coming from 15 pairs, unofficially 383–44).
+On April 13, the House passed its version 368–29 with 36 not voting (30 of the 36 coming from 15 2–1 pairs with two "yea" votes paired to one "nay" vote, unofficially 388–39).

 On June 30, the House agreed to the conference committee's report by unanimous consent.

-On July 6, the Senate agreed to the report 68–5 with 27 absent on business (7 announced they would have voted "yea", 8 made no announcement, and 12 formed four 2–1 pairs with two "yea" votes paired to one "nay" vote, unofficially 83–9).)
+On July 6, the Senate agreed to the report 68–5 with 27 absent on business (seven said they would have voted "yea", eight did not say, and 12 formed four 2–1 pairs with two "yea" votes paired to one "nay" vote, unofficially 83–9).)

 Ratification

-Nebraska was the first state to ratify the amendment, on July 12, 1965, and ratification became complete when Nevada became the 38th state to ratify it, on February 10, 1967.
+Nebraska was the first state to ratify the amendment, on July 12, 1965.
+Ratification became complete when Nevada became the 38th state to ratify it, on February 10, 1967.
 (Note: The states ratified as follows: